KatWas/KatWas/README.md

 -🤞I'm curently learning to became Junior Fullstack Developer

--🕗I'd finished 8-months bootcamp Fullstack Developer on [Kodilla](https://www.kodilla.com)
+-🕗I'd finished 8-months bootcamp Fullstack Developer in [Kodilla](https://www.kodilla.com)

 -😀I'm looking for new projects to start working as a junior fullstack developer